-The master’s in environmental science at Florida Tech prepares graduates for career opportunities and advanced academic studies in the use, control and preservation of environmental resources.
-Because today’s increasingly complex technological society has placed new demands on the understanding of human interaction with the environment, the need has never been greater for highly skilled scientists to develop data and information to help decision makers craft policies on the use and protection of our natural environment.
+The master’s in environmental science at Florida Tech prepares graduates for career opportunities and advanced academic studies in the use, control, and preservation of environmental resources.
+Because today’s increasingly complex technological society has placed new demands on the understanding of human interaction with the environment, the need has never been greater for highly skilled scientists to develop data and information to help decision-makers craft policies on the use and protection of our natural environment.

 Florida Tech’s environmental science program provides a thorough background in the biological and chemical fundamentals of natural environmental systems with specific areas of emphasis related to:

-Graduates with a master’s in environmental science are the scientists and problem solvers who lead collaborative teams from consulting firms, government agencies and non-profit organizations to solve today’s environmental issues.
+Graduates with a master’s in environmental science are the scientists and problem-solvers who lead collaborative teams from consulting firms, government agencies, and nonprofit organizations to solve today’s environmental issues.

 Small class sizes provide students with close mentorship and support from professors.
-Students experience an interdisciplinary approach in the master’s in environmental science program with interaction from science, mathematics and engineering faculty.
+Students experience an interdisciplinary approach in the master’s in environmental science program with interaction from science, mathematics, and engineering faculty.
 Focused on providing students with a well-rounded background, professors prepare graduates to meet the needs of future employers.
 Florida Tech professors also receive high praise from the North American Association for Environmental Education (NAAEE).

 Florida Tech’s environmental science master’s program provides a thorough background in the biological and chemical fundamentals of natural environmental systems.
 The university’s location near diverse ecosystems, such as the Indian River Lagoon and the Atlantic Ocean, makes it an ideal choice to study environmental science.

-Working towards an environmental science master’s degree involves fieldwork and experiencing the environment.
+Working toward an environmental science master’s degree involves getting out in the field and experiencing the environment.
 Students have access to numerous research labs, centers and institutes as well as a fleet of aircraft and ocean vessels for hands-on data collection and analysis.
-Having access to nearby "natural" laboratories including the Atlantic Ocean marine ecosystem, estuarine habitats of the Indian River Lagoon, and the area’s other natural resources, gives students unique experience with a variety of environments to develop the skills they need to become environmental scientists.
+Having access to nearby natural laboratories, including the Atlantic Ocean marine ecosystem, the diverse estuarine habitats of the Indian River Lagoon, and the area’s other natural resources, gives students a unique experience of a variety of environments to develop the skills they need to become environmental scientists.
 With professors who bring a wealth of experience to the classroom, and a culture that empowers graduates to be future leaders, Florida Tech offers students seeking an environmental science master’s degree the perfect setting in which to prepare for the complex environmental issues they’ll face in their career.

 Graduates of the environmental science master’s degree program leave Florida Tech ready to provide solutions to companies in the private sector, and in local, state, and federal agencies.

 One reason Florida Tech is considered one of the top environmental science schools is the high-tech F. W. Olin Life Sciences Building, a teaching and research laboratory that includes an aquaculture facility, climate change institute and research labs.
-The four-acre Vero Beach Marine Laboratory and Ralph S. Evinrude Marine Operations Center give students and faculty direct access to the Indian River Lagoon.
+The four-acre Vero Beach Marine Laboratory and the Ralph S. Evinrude Marine Operations Center give students and faculty direct access to the Indian River Lagoon.
 The Center for Remote Sensing is a collaborative center between college of engineering, science and aeronautics faculty that encourages excellence in the development and application of remote sensing science and technology.

-Many professionals in the environmental science master’s degree program are working in the field.
+Many professionals in the environmental science master’s degree program are working professionals in the field.
 The university’s location also attracts students from around the world for access to Florida’s subtropical climate that offers year-round warm weather and proximity to many diverse ecosystems.

 Conducting hands-on research or participation in environmental science internships are an important academic experience every student finds valuable.
 Providing students with the tools and techniques they will use in future career-related scientific research, Florida Tech students are involved in collaborative experiences with fellow students and faculty to develop and research their theories and applications.

 Students have an opportunity to venture into diverse Florida environments to better understand their fragile and complex natures in environmental science internships and research.
-Students venture into the Indian River Lagoon, the most diverse estuary in the nation, the Atlantic Ocean and other important environments.
+Students venture into the Indian River Lagoon, the most diverse estuary in the nation, as well as the Atlantic Ocean and other important environments.
 Kayaking through the Indian River to study native and invasive species, diving into the Atlantic Ocean to study algae, or researching the effects of local weather on ecosystems are what students might do when involved in environmental science internships and research.